Two family hikes at Ramat HaNadiv

 #6 is the spring of Ein Tzur, its tunnel, aqueduct and pooll.
 The tunnel consists of three shafts that wind 47 meters along a natural fissure in the bedrock to the spring.
 The large pool at the end of the aqueduct suppled water to the bathhouse and would also have been used for agriculture and as a bathing pool.
 It is suitable for children to get wet.

-You cannot not miss the dovecote or columbarium (#7) in the form of a round tower.
+The trail goes up stone stairs through a gap in the wall by the aqueduct and then turns to the left.
+You cannot not miss the ruins of a dovecote or columbarium (#7) with its round tower base.
 Birds entered the tower through small openings in the upper section.
 Workers entered the tower by means of a ladder and an opening on the side of the building.

 The trail goes up stone stairs through a gap in the wall and then turns left to a large archeological complex Horvat ‘Aleq (#8).
 This site was inhabited from prehistoric to the 2nd century CE, including Persian, Hellenistic and Roman periods.
 The site has been reconstructed as it was when it reached its peak in the early Hellenistic period.
 There was also settlement at the end of the Ottoman era as the village of Umm el-‘Aleq.

-The last set of ruins you will meet are those of Beit Khouri (#9).
-You can see the remnant of a large farmhouse built by the El-Khouri family in about 1880.
-Their land was purchased by the Jewish Colonization Society on behalf of Baron Edmond de Rothschild in 1913.
+The last set of ruins you will pass are those of Beit Khouri #9.
+These are the remnant of a large farmhouse built by the El-Khouri family, a Christian Arab family, in about 1880.
+The land was later purchased in 1913 by the Jewish Colonization Society on behalf of Baron Edmond de Rothschild.
 Three groups of pioneers attempted to settle here between 1919 to 1923.
-However, the conditions were too difficult and they abandoned their attempts and the land is now part of the grounds of Ramat Hanadiv.
+However, the conditions were too difficult and they abandoned their attempts, and the land is now part of the grounds of Ramat Hanadiv.
+Beyond the second arch there happens to be a picnic bench, which can only be seen by walking beyond the arch.

 On the trail with wonderful views over the Hanadiv Valley.